pauljustinchristopher/tic--tac-toe/README.md

 # Tic-Tac-Toe Game

-This is a simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-The game allows two players to take turns marking the spaces in a 3×3 grid with their respective symbols (X and O).
-The first player to align three of their symbols horizontally, vertically, or diagonally wins the game.
+This is a feature-rich Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+The game supports both two-player and single-player (AI) modes, allows players to choose their symbol (X or O), and keeps track of scores for X, O, and draws.
+The design includes smooth animations, a modern interface, and a clear win line when a player wins.

+## Features

+- Play against another player or an unbeatable AI opponent (minimax algorithm).
+- Choose your symbol (X or O) before starting.
+- Animated, colorful, and responsive design.
+- Scoreboard tracks wins for X, O, and draws.
+- Clear win line highlights the winning combination.
+- Restart and mode-switch buttons for easy control.

 ## Project Structure

 ```
 tic-tac-toe
-├── src
-│   ├── index.html      # The structure of the Tic-Tac-Toe game
+├── index.html      # Game structure and UI
-│   ├── index.css       # Styles for the game
+├── index.css       # Game styles and animations
-│   └── index.js        # JavaScript logic for game mechanics
+├── index.js        # Game logic, AI, and interactivity
-└── README.md           # Documentation for the project
+└── README.md       # Project documentation
 ```

 ## How to Play

-1. Open the `index.html` file in your web browser.
+1. Open `index.html` in your web browser.
+2. Choose your symbol (X or O) in the modal dialog.
+3. Select single-player (AI) or two-player mode.
-2. Players take turns clicking on the empty cells of the grid to place their symbols.
+4. Take turns clicking on the grid to place your symbol.
-3. The game will announce the current player's turn and the result of the game (win or draw).
+5. The game will announce the winner or a draw, and update the scoreboard.
-4. Click the "Restart" button to reset the game and play again.

-## Setup Instructions

-1. Clone the repository or download the project files.
-2. Navigate to the `src` directory.
-3. Open `index.html` in your preferred web browser to start playing.

-## Future Enhancements

-- Add an AI opponent for single-player mode.
-- Implement a scoring system to keep track of wins.
-- Enhance the visual design with animations and transitions.
-- Allow players to choose their symbols (X or O).
+6. Click "Restart Game" to play again, or "Switch to AI/2-Player" to change modes.

 Enjoy playing Tic-Tac-Toe!